cocaine-in-your-cup/cdn/README.md

 ## Goal

-A CDN service (like cloudfare and akamai) using google cloud services.
+A CDN service (like cloudflare and akamai) using google cloud services.
 Servers are deployed dynamically in several sites to try to ensure an upper limit on latency and also scale horizontally based on the network traffic.

 ## Requirements

 ### Functional Requirements

-- Admin Client has the ability to upload any file to the CDN.
+- Admin Client has the ability to upload any file to the CDN,with the option to specify the target region for the file upload.
+(Not implemented)

 - Any regular user can access the CDN to download a specific file.